SDU-LCE-SMART/SDU-LCE-SMART.github.io/_pages/projects.md

 </div>

 **Duration: 09/2025 – 09/2029**
-**Funding:** European Union – Horizon Europe, under the Circular Bio-based Europe Joint Undertaking (CBE JU), as a HORIZON Research and Innovation Action (HORIZON-RIA)
+**Funding:** European Union – Horizon Europe, under the Circular Bio-based Europe Joint Undertaking (CBE JU), as a HORIZON Research and Innovation Action (HORIZON-RIA)<br>
 **Status:** Ongoing

 **About the Project**